 How to improve brand loyalty?

-The company should start with a marketing strategy – where and how they want to be visible.
-2020 it is all about the consistency of all social media platforms.
+- Be consistent on social media – The company should start with a marketing strategy – where and how they want to be visible.
+2021 is all about one’s consistency on all social media platforms

-Users are more likely to see personalized content and they prefer human interactions over bots.
-The communication with the followers should be a two-way street, rather than one-, it gives the chance to acknowledge more problems, suggestions from the customers.
+- Brand communication as a two-way street – Users prefer to see personalized content and human interactions over bots.
+Communication with followers should be a two-way street, rather than a one-way.
+This gives the chance to acknowledge more problems and/or suggestions from customers.

 Lastly, if brand loyalty is growing, marketers can expect user-generated content that of course should be shared on companies’ SoMe accounts.

 24. Instagram Trends: The decline of organic search on Instagram

 Instagram is owned by Facebook, which is one of the reasons why every marketer was “expecting” this trend at some point: Facebook lost its organic search a couple of years ago, now it is time for Instagram.

 The reason for that is quite easy – the owners of these platforms want companies to implement paid ads and sponsored posts.

 Paid search is an easy way to get more audience.
 But the problem is that this kind of audience is usually not the best one.
 That is why we suggest “fight” to remain in organic search because even though it will be hard, it is still possible and effective.

 To increase organic search on social media brands should strive towards achieving the following: